rootAvish/spam-subvert/README.md

 Then we can figure out a way to compare both results, like say draw a graph.
 I'll take care of that but that's for a later time.

 Please feel free to contact me for any further queries :wink:.

+###Okay, here is what Antriksh did:

+First, here is how the parser script works for now:
+	python parser.py <filename>

+What this script is doing is checking if in in common nouns a word is existing and replaces that word with the noun if there is one and if there is not, removes the word.

+Only checked for noun uptill now.